 Mature males (left) are a dark brown or grey color and have horns.
 Females (right) are smaller in the body, lack horns, and are a light brown or rust color.

 What is the best rifle caliber for Nyala hunting?
 Nyala are not particularly tough animals, but they are often hunted in pretty thick brush.
 Due to this, I recommend the .308 Winchester (using premium bullets) as a minimum cartridge for Nyala hunting to make sure you hit him hard enough that he does not go far after the shot.
 The .30-06 Springfield, .300 Winchester Short Magnum, .300 Winchester Magnum, 9.3x62mm Mauser, and .375 H&H Magnum are also excellent choices for Nyala hunting.

 Don’t forget to adjust your aiming point accordingly if the Nyala is quartering towards or away from you (aim slightly forward if it is quartering towards you and slightly to the rear if it is quartering away).
-The shot placement for a bow on an Nyala that is quartering away is the same as for a rifle hunter.
-I do not recommend taking a shot on an Nyala quartering towards you with a bow.
-Click on the photos below to enlarge them.

 What is the average shot distance when Nyala hunting in South Africa?
 Since most of our Nyala are found in areas with relatively thick vegetation, most of our shots are at relatively close range.
 Historically, the average shot distance when Nyala hunting is around 25-100 yards.